-In preparation for the monthly parish gathering, volunteer classroom catechists meet one or two weeks before the monthly gathering for approximately 1.5 hours to hear the upcoming month’s adult formation talk and to walk through the Classroom Lesson packet from which they will be teaching.
+In preparation for the monthly parish gathering, volunteer classroom catechists meet one or two weeks before the monthly gathering to hear the upcoming month’s adult formation talk and to walk through the Classroom Lesson packet from which they will be teaching.

-In addition to Classroom and Home Lessons, Family Formation offers curriculum to prepare the children in your parish to receive the sacaments of Reconciliation and Communion for the first time.
+In addition to Classroom and Home Lessons, Family Formation offers curriculum to prepare the children in your parish to receive the sacraments of Reconciliation and Communion for the first time.
 This curriculum may be used separately from the larger Family Formation program, but ideally they are designed to be used together.

 HOW IT WORKS:

 Children in sacramental prep meet in classrooms once per month at the same time as the Family Formation classes gather.
 These children are taught from Sacramental Prep Lessons instead of the regular Family Formation Classroom Lessons.

 At home, parents use separate sacramental prep Home Lesson booklets to teach their child in addition to including them in the regular weekly Family Formation Home Lessons.
 These sacramental prep Home Lessons take approximately 15 additional minutes per week.
 See a sample lesson from the First Reconciliation Home Lesson Booklet in English or Spanish.
 See a sample lesson from the First Communion Home Lesson Booklet in English or Spanish.